Things to Know About Home Inspections

 Lost in the home transaction between the buyer and seller is the all-important home inspection.
 Between qualifying for a loan, negotiating a purchase price, and selling a previous residence, the home inspection might appear at the bottom of the “to-do” list.
 However, a home inspection can save the potential buyer from making a poor purchasing decision.

-Although this is usually paid by the buyer, it, in fact, is negotiable between both parties.
+Although the buyer usually pays this, it is negotiable between both parties.
 It is not mandatory, but almost all real estate professionals will suggest it is well worth the expense.

-As a buyer, you want to make sure to avoid any home inspection mistakes that could cause issues with your purchase.
-Being confident in your decisions surrounding the home inspection is vital to your success.
+As a buyer, you want to avoid any home inspection mistakes that could cause issues with your purchase.
+Confidence in your home inspection decisions is vital to your success.

 The Purpose of a Home Inspection

-What to Know About Home Inspections The entire reason for this process is to decipher the condition of the home.
+What to Know About Home Inspections The entire reason for this process is to decipher the home’s condition.
 All homes undergo wear and tear over the years.
 Buyers need to know what they are walking into.

-Remember that the inspection will be conducted by a certified inspector.
-Each state will have its own inspector certification process.
+Remember that a certified inspector will conduct the inspection.
+Each state will have its inspector certification process.
 The individual should be comprehensive.
-In fact, once the report has been completed, the buyer might actually be a little nervous about what he or she reads.
+Once the report has been completed, the buyer might be slightly nervous about what he or she reads.

-This just means that the inspector did their job.
+This means that the inspector did their job.
 In most cases, there won’t be too many surprises.
-In many real estate contracts, there is a clause that will be contingent upon the completion of the inspection.
+In many real estate contracts, a clause will be contingent upon the completion of the inspection.
 This is just in case the repairs are so extensive that the buyer needs to walk away.
-Most buyers and sellers are hoping there won’t be some kind of inspection deal breaker that causes the transaction to be terminated.
+Most buyers and sellers hope there won’t be some kind of inspection deal breaker that causes the transaction to be terminated.

-In the event things don’t go as planned you’ll need to know what to do when the home inspection goes poorly.
-Whether you are a buyer or sell this is a valuable resource loaded with sound tips on dealing with a failed inspection.
+If things don’t go as planned, you’ll need to know what to do when the home inspection goes poorly.
+Whether you are a buyer or seller, this is a valuable resource loaded with sound tips on dealing with a failed inspection.

 Special Case to Avoid

-Remember that your knowledgeable real estate agent or anyone in the industry will recommend that an inspection is necessary.
-There may be a case where bypassing this part of the home buying process is warranted.
+Remember that your knowledgeable real estate agent or anyone in the industry will recommend an inspection.
+There may be a case where bypassing this part of the home-buying process is warranted.

 Suppose a buyer tours the home of their dreams only to find out later that another offer has already been submitted and is under consideration.
 In this case, the buyer might instruct their agent to relay that they will defer the home inspection.
-It’s a risky situation, but this will probably motivate the seller to accept the latter’s offer.
+It’s risky, but this will probably motivate the seller to accept the latter’s offer.

 Other large repair items include water damage.
 Chimneys and roofs are equally as important (more on that later).

-A report will not be limited but should cover the following below.
+A report will not be limited but should cover the following.

 • Mold